 Speaking of culture shock, the Spanish siesta, a lack of customer service and the tomorrow attitude is one quirky aspect that people either love or hate.
 People who move at a fast pace find it hard to adapt, for day-to-day living like shopping.
 For those who cannot change, they call the siestas and slow pace a waste of time, or being lazy.
 Unfortunately, no matter how much you quote “customer Service or express dismay at the slow pace of life, Spanish people won’t change just for you.
 Plan your day and allow time for the siestas and “Manana” attitude.

-Do not underestimate culture shock, when it comes to being internationally aware.
+Home movers should not underestimate culture shock, when it comes to being internationally aware.
 This occurs when unfamiliarity gets too much for us to cope with; hence feelings of doom and gloom descend.
 A perfect example is bullfighting in Andalucía, of which many animal-friendly people just can’t wrap their head around, however, it can be small things, like navigating public transport, missing favourite foods, changing routines, or being unable to cope with summer temperatures when they peak, especially in places like Seville.
 The antidote is to give yourself time and be patient.
 Humans have a remarkable ability to adapt to current surroundings.

 Often, we hear older generation ex-pats say they are technophobes.
 However, getting online and utilising the many apps out there, makes things so much easier.
 For any foreigner moving abroad, we recommend downloading apps like a currency converter, translators, banking, and What’s App or Messenger to keep in touch with family and friends back home.
 The energy invested in learning about online technology will reap great rewards, and makes living in a foreign country even easier.

-Summary: One of the biggest mistakes when moving to Spain encompasses all the above, and that is disinterest.
-Be curious, get outside of comfort zones, try new things, go to different places and open yourself up.
-While retiring to the Costa Del Sol might be your only reason for moving, curiosity about the Spanish culture, history, food, and architecture will help you settle in easily.
-This article about useful things to know when visiting Spain will be of use.
+Summary: One of the biggest mistakes’ expats make when moving to Spain encompasses all the above, and that is disinterest.
+Be curious, get outside of comfort zones, try new things, go to different places, and open yourself up.
+While retiring to the Costa Del Sol might be your only reason for moving, curiosity about the Spanish culture, history, food, and architecture will help your relocation endeavour go more smoothly and be stress free.

-Also Read: If you are still undecided whether life in Spain is what you seek, this article lists reason to move and benefits of doing so.
+If you are still undecided whether you want to relocate to Spain, this article lists reasons to move and benefits of doing so.
 From mental well-being and health to quality of life, it explains why ex-pats make up 12% of Spain’s population.
 If you are buying property in Spain or would like advice about investing in the Spanish real estate market, also call or email us and speak with an experienced agent.